cee-anide/cstat/README.md

 This project was created to easily collect and compare player statistics.
 A player who was known for tracking weapon balance with advanced spreadsheets originally collected this data manually, so this project helped them call my stats "bad" more accurately.

 ## Requirements
-- Selenium and Pandas python libraries (see requirements.txt)
+- Selenium and Pandas python libraries (as well as their dependencies) can be installed by running `pip install -r requirements.txt`
 - Mozilla Firefox web browser
-- Web Driver for Firefox
+- Web Driver for Firefox (may be pre-installed for linux distributions)

 ## Usage
 Run `python cstat.py` for usage information.